 Amalienborg is the showpiece of Frederiksstaden, situated in Copenhagen city.
-It lies on two axes, one long and one short called as 'Amaliegade' & 'Frederiksgade' respectively.
-The palace was the residence of the royal families in past which constitute four identical palaces with an octagon shape courtyard.
-The four palaces include Christian VII’s Palace, Christian VIII’s Palace, Frederik VIII’s Palace, and Christian IX’s Palace which pulls crowd.
+It lies on two axes, one long and one short, called Amaliegade & Frederiksgade, respectively.
+The palace is the home of the Danish royal family.
+It consists of four identical classical palace façades around an octagonal courtyard.
+The four palaces include Christian VII’s Palace, Christian VIII’s Palace, Frederik VIII’s, and Christian IX’s Palace, which pulls a crowd.

 Carlsberg Brewery Visitor Center

 Carlsberg Visitors Centre is an absolute recommendation for a visit or a tour, where one gets an opportunity to taste some of the most famous and best beers.
-A tour at the brewery centre gives an insight of one of the finest beers in the world.
+A tour at the brewery centre gives an insight into one of the finest beers in the world.
 The founder J.C.
-Jacobsen, a brewer, has contributed in a major way in the economy of Copenhagen by opening this brewery centre, which has left an imprint over the Danish international business activities.
+Jacobsen, a brewer, has contributed significantly to the economy of Copenhagen by opening this brewery centre, which has left an imprint on the Danish international business activities.

-Nyhavn is popular as the recreational centre of Copenhagen.
-It is the oldest part of the Copenhagen harbor and is generally a favorite centre for recreation.
-The street is full of many bars and restaurants across a harbor where the local people as well the tourists can expend some relaxing moments with a bottle of beer.
+Nyhavn is famous as the recreational centre of Copenhagen.
+It is the oldest part of Copenhagen harbour.
+The street is full of many bars and restaurants across a harbour where the local people and the tourists can spend some relaxing moments with a bottle of beer.
 Various canal tour excursions begin here.

-Rosenborg Palace is a small castle, located to the east of the Botanic Garden of Copenhagen which is open for the public as a museum.
+Rosenborg Palace is a small castle located to the east of the Botanic Garden of Copenhagen, which is open to the public as a museum.
 The castle is well connected by bus routes as well as by commercial tour buses.

 The Little Mermaid

-The statue is fixed a few meters into the harbor on the north side of the Copenhagen city.
-One of the trip attractions, the little mermaid can be reached by a leisure walk from langelinie Pier, from Nyhavn, by means of canal tours or could be arrived through a bus that heads off from the Town Hall Square.
+The statue is fixed a few meters into the harbour on the north side of Copenhagen city.
+The little mermaid can be reached by a leisure walk from langelinie Pier, from Nyhavn, through canal tours, or by bus that heads off from the Town Hall Square.

 The Round Tower

-The Round Tower was created to provide the scholars of the 17th century a base for astronomical observatory with a student church and a university library.
-The structure was mainly used by the astronomers as an observatory and the library was used by the students living in dormitories.
+The Round Tower was created to provide the scholars of the 17th century with a base for an astronomical observatory.
+The astronomers mainly used the structure as an observatory, and the library was used by the students living in dormitories.

 The Royal Theatre

-The Royal Danish theatre, located in Kongens Nytorv in Copenhagen, is a centre where plays, operas and ballets are performed by the artists.
-The Royal Danish culture is portrayed through the classical music concerts and theatrical performances.
-Tourists with an inclination towards art & culture can fulfill their desire by visiting the royal theatre.
+The Royal Danish Theatre, located in Kongens Nytorv in Copenhagen, allows artists to perform plays, operas, and ballets.
+The Royal Danish culture is portrayed through classical music concerts and theatrical performances.